arnabpal2022/arnabpal2022/README.md

 # Hey, I'm Arnab 👋🏽

-I'm a 20-year-old developer and student based in India, and I'm passionate about crafting digital applications.
+I'm a 20-year-old student-cum-developer based in India, and I'm passionate about crafting digital applications.

 - I'm currently learning **Java** and **PostgresSQL** for Backend Development.
 - Check out my [website](https://itzarnabpal.vercel.app/) to learn more about me.